Macon Product Liability Attorneys

 Proudly Serving Macon & Beyond

 When you purchase a product from a wholesaler or retail store, you expect it to function as advertised.
 We have all felt the disappointment that comes from a product failing to perform as well as we had hoped, but some of us have even worse experiences.
 If a product is severely defective, it may be dangerous.

 Thousands of Americans suffer injuries from defective or dangerous products each year, and Cooper, Barton & Cooper routinely fights against this gross negligence.
 If you sustained an injury from a defective product, we are ready to advocate for your right to compensation.
 When you work with our product liability lawyers, you benefit from more than 30 years of collective experience and a passion for serving the victims of careless error and corporate greed.

-Call our product liability attorneys at (478) 202-7050 today for more information about your rights.
+Contact our Macon product liability attorneys online or at (478) 202-7050 today for more information about your rights.
 We are available all hours of the day, every day of the week.

 What is Product Liability?